Reproduction is a life process which enables an organism to reproduce its own offspring. Thus, they continue their species without extinction.

 In plants, this is attained by pollination.
 Unisexual animals transfer gametes by sexual intercourse.

 Once the haploid male and female gametes meet and fuse together to form a zygote, this is known as fertilization or syngamy.
 This can occur either outside the body called external fertilization or inside the body called internal fertilization.

 Fertilization results in diploid zygote formation.
 Eventually, the zygote divides mitotically and develops as an embryo.
 This process is called embryogenesis.
 During embryogenesis, cell differentiates and modify accordingly.
 Zygote development depends on the organism and its life cycle.

 Animals are classified into oviparous and viviparous based on whether the zygote develops outside or inside the body respectively.
-In angiosperms, zygote develops into the ovary and ovary transforms into fruit while ovules develop into seeds.
+In angiosperms, the zygote develops into the ovary and ovary transforms into the fruit while ovules develop into seeds.

 Learn more in detail about sexual reproduction, its stages, and other related topics @ Byju’s Biology